___________________________________________________________

 Louise,

-My doc said I didn't have cpni which I know doesn't mean much.
+My doc said I didn't have cpn which I know doesn't mean much.
 I asked him about the Wheldon protocol and he said he doesn't use it.
-If I had tested positive he would put me on doxyi and another antibiotic for a while I think.
+If I had tested positive he would put me on doxy and another antibiotic for a while I think.
 He ran another test so I need to check on it (cpn again).
 I am so tired of feeling horrible.
 Glad you are doing so much better!

-FMSi/CFS 1995. tinnitusi, ibsi, sinusitis, EBVi, NACi 2400mg, valtrex, cortef, armour, doxy, clarithromycin, tinii, vita c 5 - 10,000 daily
+FMS/CFS 1995. tinnitus, ibs, sinusitis, EBV, NAC 2400mg, valtrex, cortef, armour, doxy, biaxin, tini, vita c 5 - 10,000 daily

 Hi LynnP.
 I really hear you about feeling horrible so consistently that there are not good days.
 It is hard tor read posts and be denied the simple basic Wheldon Protocol by busy, detrmined MDs that vote na.